 Megan Fischer, CEO & Founder of Sweet Cheeks Diaper Bank

-In 2014, when Megan was pregnant with her second child, she learned that diapers were not covered by any social service programs.
-Through follow-up research, she read stories about babies being left in the same diaper for days at a time, disposable diapers being reused, and the infections children can get from the lack of clean diapers.
-As a parent, Megan couldn’t imagine what it would feel like to not be able to provide for the basic needs of your babies, and tried to find a diaper bank in the city of Cincinnati to volunteer with.
-When nothing turned up, an idea started to take shape, and Megan began to envision an organization that could work with social service agencies in Cincinnati to make sure every baby in the city she loves had enough clean diapers.
+In 2014, Megan was pregnant with her second child and learned diapers are not covered by food stamps or WIC.
+She read stories about babies being left in the same diaper for days, disposable diapers being reused, and the infections children get from a lack of clean diapers.
+As a parent, she couldn’t imagine what it would feel like to not be able to provide for the basic needs of your babies, and tried to find a diaper bank in Cincinnati to volunteer with.
+When nothing turned up, an idea took shape, and Megan envisioned an organization that could work with social service agencies in Cincinnati to make sure every baby in the city she loves had clean diapers.
 In the fall of 2015, Megan attended the Unpolished Conference for entrepreneurs at Crossroads Church in Oakley, and it proved to be the spark she needed to stop ignoring the call she felt to start a diaper bank.
-Just a few days after the conference, Megan had an amazing team in place ready to throw their support and talents into starting Sweet Cheeks Diaper Bank, and she’s been working hard to create a thriving, sustainable program for families in need ever since.
-In February of 2017, Megan made the move to Sweet Cheeks full time to get back to work/life balance, and when she’s not growing the organization she spends time with her two kiddos, Archer and Elsa, and her husband, Brian.
+Just a few days after the conference, Megan had an amazing team in place ready to throw their support and talents into starting Sweet Cheeks Diaper Bank, and she’s been working hard to create a thriving program for families in need ever since.
+In February of 2017, Megan made the move to Sweet Cheeks full time.
+When she’s not growing the organization, she spends time with her two kiddos, Archer and Elsa, and her husband, Brian.
+Email: email@example.com

 The following folks volunteer their time to help Sweet Cheeks succeed and grow.
 They squeeze in work for us around full-time (paying!) jobs, kids and family time, coaching, volunteering with other organizations, going to school, sleeping….you get the idea.
 They’re super heroes, we love them, and we would NOT exist without them.